 Get Back On After You Fall

-When you stand up and paddle, you are going to fall off your board at some point.
-Okay, if you stay seated, you might not fall off, but still, you need to know how to get back on the board after you fall off.
+When you stand up and paddle, you will fall off your board at some point.
+Okay, if you stay seated, you might not fall off, but you still need to know how to get back on the board after falling off.

 Try to hold onto your paddle if you fall.
-If you get separated from your paddle, you can swim after it once you get back on the board.
+If you get separated from your paddle, you can swim after it once you return to the board.

 Getting back on your paddle board is not as difficult as it might seem.
 Here are some simple steps:

 Find the center of the board (remember the handle) and grab the handle.
-Next thing, kick your legs and pull yourself back up onto the board.
+Next, kick your legs and pull yourself back onto the board.

-It’s a good idea to practice getting on your board so you know how to do it for real when you fall off.
-You can practice in shallow water that is deep enough, but not so you are pushing off the bottom to propel yourself.
+It’s a good idea to practice getting on your board to know how to do it for real when you fall off.
+You can practice in shallow water that is deep enough but not so you are pushing off the bottom to propel yourself.